 Borana Lodge is one of East Africa’s original fully hosted, family-owned lodges, and was the first ecolodge in Laikipia.
 The lodge is on a journey to being entirely sustainable; power is generated through the solar farm, water is delivered from an under-utilised solar powered borehole, food produce is supplied by an in-house organic Waitabit permaculture farm, and the Lodge offers a wide range of conservation-based activities.
-Guests are encouraged to get involved in conservation initiatives; tracking and sighting rhino with the scouts, monitoring lion movement, and even getting involved in necessary darting and collaring work.
+Guests are encouraged to get involved in conservation initiatives tracking rhino with the scouts on foot, monitoring lion movements, and engaging in local community projects.

-Borana Conservancy joined The Long Run in 2015 and committed to a holistic balance of the 4Cs – Conservation, Community, Culture and Commerce – as a means to contribute meaningfully to the biodiversity and the people of their local region.
+Borana joined The Long Run in 2015 embarking on a sustainability journey committing to a holistic balance of the 4Cs – Conservation, Community, Culture and Commerce – as a means to contribute meaningfully to the biodiversity and the people of their local region.
 Borana became a GER® (Global Ecosphere Retreat®) in May 2020.

 Thanks to a grant from Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, The Long...